iog-edu-ke2023/cardano-dev-2023/docs/README.md

 Here's a high-level overview of each week's contents:

-**⚠️ IMPORTANT!: The original schedule and outline have been heavily modified due to the students' lack of time (see "Lectures" section). ⚠️**
+**⚠️ IMPORTANT!: The original schedule and outline have been heavily modified due to the students' lack of time (see "Lectures" section).**

 - **Week 1 (Haskell - 07/08):** Introduction to Haskell's syntax, core principles, and IO.
 - **Week 2 (Haskell - 14/08):** Testing, common abstractions, tools, and testing.